lake-wg/authz/draft-selander-lake-authz.md

 --- abstract

 This document describes a procedure for authorizing enrollment of new devices using the lightweight authenticated key exchange protocol Ephemeral Diffie-Hellman Over COSE (EDHOC).
-The procedure is applicable to zero-touch onboarding of new devices to a contrained network leveraging trust anchors installed at manufacture time.
+The procedure is applicable to zero-touch onboarding of new devices to a constrained network leveraging trust anchors installed at manufacture time.

 --- middle